lynaghk/cljs-d3/README.markdown

 We are writing façades as we need them, so some D3 functions may be missing.
 If you want something, please send us a note or pull request.

+The author (Kevin Lynagh) is giving a talk about this library and ClojureScript/JavaScript integration in general at [Clojure Conj](http://clojure-conj.org) November 10--12, 2011 in Raleigh, NC.

 Thanks
 ======

 Mike Bostock for D3 and the Clojure core team for their rad work on Clojure(Script).

 This project is sponsored by [Keming Labs](http://keminglabs.com), a technical design studio specializing in data visualization.